• Skip to primary navigation

 Justin@KCNT1Epilepsy.org

 Justin West is a physician and father of three.
 His youngest son Andrew was diagnosed with KCNT1 related epilepsy at 9 months of age.
-He is the Director of Clinical Medicine of the Foundation working with researchers and industry to identify and evaluate potential therapeutics.
+He is a co-founder and the President and Director of Clinical Medicine of the Foundation.
+He works with researchers and industry to identify and evaluate potential therapeutics.

 Read more about Justin’s family.